 Many of the menu items were inspired by the home cooking of mothers, both Feng's and that of Omakase’s executive chef, Jackson Yu.

 The new executive chef, Do Leung, joins the team from the Tai Wu restaurant in Millbrae.

 For drink options, Dumpling Time offers world and local craft beers which run between $6 (Asahi from Japan) to $9 (Holy Craft Harajuku Girl), as well as two different kinds of sake($15-$22) and selected wines.

 Designed by interior decorator Aya Jessani, the eatery houses a mural that features modern city landmarks and "the nostalgia of dumpling houses found across Asia for centuries."
 There's also a large neon sign that reads “Dumpling Time," which the restaurant says is an homage to the dumpling roots of Asian street markets.

 Dumpling Time seats up to 70 people, with a communal table in the center that seats up to eight.
 A new outside patio that will seat 20 folks is in the works, and possibly coming this summer.

-Dumping Time is open for lunch 11am-3pm, Monday-Saturday.
-Dinner is hours are 5pm-10pm, Monday-Thursday and 5pm-11pm on Friday and Saturday.
+Dumping Time is open for lunch at 11:30am-3:00pm, Monday-Saturday.
+Dinner is hours start at 5:30pm until sold out, Monday-Saturday.
 They are closed on Sundays.
 Dumpling Time does not take reservations.